-Invisalign moves the teeth with a series of clear plastic aligners.
+Invisalign moves the teeth with a series of clear braces.
 The aligners are designed using the system’s 3D computer imaging software.
 This software plots the necessary movement of the teeth and then designs a series to aligners to accomplish the movement in two-week periods.
 After each set of aligners has been used for two weeks the aligner is then discarded and the next in the series takes its place.
 This process continues until the teeth are in their final position.
-Most Invisalign patients wear the aligners for about one year to attain the necessary movement.
+Most Invisalign patients wear the clear braces for about one year to attain the necessary movement.

 What Does Invisalign Treat?

 Invisalign can be used when mild to moderate repositioning is necessary.
 However, it can’t be used in cases where severe movement is required.
 Here are the kinds of conditions we treat with Invisalign® at Hiebert Smith Dental Group: